Painting contractors in

 Licensing Requirements

 Hawaii requires C-33 Painting and Decorating Contractor License.
-Must pass written trade exam and Law & Business exam.
-4 years verifiable experience required. $100 application fee.
-Biennial renewal required with 14 hours continuing education.
+Must pass written examination covering trade knowledge, business law, and safety.
+Requires 4 years experience or equivalent education.
+License renewal every 2 years with 16 hours continuing education.
+Bond requirement of $25,000.

 Permit Requirements